Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Optimization Background

-When no closed form solution exists for the Lagrangian relaxation, instead of solving the dual problem as a max-min problem, primal-dual algorithms solve for $x$ and $\lambda$ simultaneously.
-For instance in the primal-dual interior point method, the Lagrangian relaxation problem's and dual problem's optimality conditions are written out as a system of (potentially nonlinear) equations in terms of $x$ and $\lambda$ which are then solved using a variation of Newton's method.
+When no closed form solution exists for the Lagrangian relaxation, instead of solving the dual problem as a max-min problem, primal-dual algorithms solve for $\vector{x}$ and $\vector{\lambda}$ simultaneously.
+For instance in the primal-dual interior point method, \rtypo{the optimality conditions of the outer and inner optimizations} are written out as a system of (potentially nonlinear) equations in terms of $\vector{x}$ and $\vector{\lambda}$ which are then solved using a variation of Newton's method.

-The Lagrangian dual feasible domain $D_L$ can more generally be defined as the Cartesian product of the domains of the dual variables associated with all the relaxed constraints.
-Each relaxed set of constraints has a dual variable domain associated with it to ensure the lower bound property of the Lagrangian.
-The following are some of the most common dual variable domains: